Nutritional advice for dogs: Optimal dog feeding for a healthy dog life

 Digestive support

-Nutritional advice for dogs: treats and rewards
+Nutritional advice for dogs: Treats and rewards

 Treats are an important part of dog training and can help positively influence your dog's behavior.
-However, be sure to choose healthy and nutritious treats and consider the amount of treats in your dog's daily food ration to avoid obesity.
+However, be sure to choose healthy and nutritious treats and consider the amount of treats in relation to your dog's daily food ration to avoid obesity.

 Healthy treats